 The game no longer works via the Internet with build-in means, since the internet game ran via WON.
 Instead there is the possibility to play the game via Gameranger on the internet.
 To do this, a CD must be inserted per four players (also with Crack...) and GameRanger must be started from an admin account.
 If you try to start the game from a user account with admin rights (usually with password request), GameRanger seems to take too long and throws the following error message: Anti-Virus or Firewall software is blocking/interfering with GameRanger.
 It has nothing to do with FW or AV, but the problem has to be solved by starting GR directly from an admin account.
-Admin rights alone are useless, but are also not necessary from the admin account.
 A test in combination with RunAs Spc is still pending.
 In addition, port 16000 (UDP) must be forwarded by the router NAT, or the computer on which the game should be run must be in the DMZ.
 Apart from that, everything goes relatively smoothly.